American Cyanamid: Legal issues

 Cyanamid was involved in the tetracycline litigation.

-In its last years, the company was involved in numerous legal issues related to its earlier environmental pollution.
-During the 1970s, tens of millions of dollars were spent on effluent treatment – such as a $15-million tertiary water treatment plant in Bound Brook, New Jersey, which returned to the Raritan River water that was cleaner than the river itself, due to the river having been directly polluted by American Cyanamid, which had pumped toxic, undiluted liquid waste into the river for decades prior.
+In its final years, the company grappled with multiple legal challenges stemming from past environmental pollution incidents.
+Throughout the 1970s, substantial funds were allocated for effluent treatment initiatives.
+For instance, a $15-million investment went into the construction of a tertiary water treatment facility in Bound Brook, New Jersey.
+This plant not only cleaned water to a level surpassing that of the polluted Raritan River, but also addressed decades of direct pollution by American Cyanamid.
 Tens of millions more were spent in efforts to clean up large wastewater pools which had decades of accumulation of toxic, carcinogenic, and teratogenic chemicals.
 These are considered by the U.S. Environmental Protection Agency (EPA) to be among the most toxic chemical waste sites in the U.S. Cyanamid merged with American Home Products in 1994, and AHP changed its name to Wyeth which was then purchased by Pfizer in 2009.
 Responsibility for the clean-up of these sites remained with the site owner during these corporate transitions.
 Remediation began at Bound Brook in 2007 and Pfizer took over the site in 2009.

 The 575-acre Superfund site at Bound Brook-Bridgewater had a history of flooding.
-It was flooded in the 1930s and again in August 1971 during Hurricane Doria, at which time the plant sustained major damage to its facilities and equipment.
+It was flooded in the 1930s and again in August 1971 during Tropical Storm Doria, at which time the plant sustained major damage to its facilities and equipment.
 In 2011, during Hurricane Irene the site once again flooded, but by this time all manufacturing had ended and all buildings had been torn down.
 However, impounds and wastesites remained with consequent leakage of benzene and numerous other chemicals into the Raritan River and adjacent land, apparently including residential sites.
 Subsequent testing showed no evident danger to humans, but the calamity intensified the extensive cleanup work already underway and the EPA announced another remediation plan for the site in September 2012.

-In the United Kingdom, the company was involved in a well-known legal case, American Cyanamid Co.
-(No.1) v Ethicon Ltd. (1975), which set the test for awarding an interim injunction in England and Wales and set down what became known to lawyers as the American Cyanamid principles.
+In the United Kingdom, the company was involved in a well-known legal case, American Cyanamid Co v Ethicon Ltd, which set the test for awarding an interim injunction in England and Wales and set down what became known to lawyers as the American Cyanamid principles.
 The American Cyanamid principles are also applied under public procurement law when the high court determines whether to lift the automatic suspension of the power to award a public contract when an application has been made to the court to challenge the lawfulness of a proposed contract award.